Fast fission: Fast reactors vs. thermal reactors

 Fast neutron reactors use fast fission to produce energy, unlike most nuclear reactors.
 In a conventional reactor, a moderator is needed to slow down the neutrons so that they are more likely to fission atoms.
 A fast neutron reactor uses fast neutrons, so it does not use a moderator.
 Moderators may absorb a lot of neutrons in a thermal reactor, and fast fission produces a higher average number of neutrons per fission, so fast reactors have better neutron economy making a plutonium breeder reactor possible.
-However, a fast neutron reactor must use relatively highly enriched uranium or plutonium so that the neutrons have a better chance of fissioning atoms.
+However, a fast neutron reactor must use relatively highly enriched uranium or plutonium at the reactor startup so that the neutrons have a better chance of fissioning atoms.

 Fissionable but not fissile

-Some atoms, notably uranium-238, do not usually undergo fission when struck by slow neutrons, but do split when struck with neutrons of high enough energy.
+Some atoms, notably uranium-238, do not usually undergo fission when struck by slow neutrons, but will split if struck with neutrons of sufficiently high enough energy.
 The fast neutrons produced in a hydrogen bomb by fusion of deuterium and tritium have even higher energy than the fast neutrons produced in a nuclear reactor.
-This makes it possible to increase the yield of any given fusion weapon by the simple expedient of adding layers of cheap natural (or even depleted) uranium.
-Fast fission of uranium-238 provides a large part of the explosive yield, and fallout, in many designs of hydrogen bomb.
+This makes it possible to increase the yield of any given fusion weapon by simply adding layers of cheap natural (or even depleted) uranium.
+Fast fission of uranium-238 provides a large part of the explosive yield and fallout in many hydrogen bomb designs.